life insurance scams

 How to Avoid Life Insurance Scams

-Unfortunately, life insurance scams happen every day.
-Being a victim can be a costly and life-changing event.
-The FBI estimates the total cost of non-health insurance fraud at more than $40 billion per year.
+Life insurance scams happen every day, and becoming a victim can be costly and life changing.
+The FBI estimates that the total cost of non-health insurance fraud is more than $40 billion per year.
 (Read about car insurance scams here.)

 Hurricane Preparedness Guide